saru-tora/anansi/README.md

 Anansi
 ======

-Anansi is a simple MVC web framework for Rust.
+Anansi is a simple full-stack web framework for Rust.

 It is intended to be safe, fast, and to make web development easier.